 PLC enjoys an enviable reputation for its highly professional and entertaining Drama productions.

-The Drama Department of Presbyterian Ladies’ College is renowned for its highly regarded Drama programme and productions.
 The aim of our Drama programme is to build students’ proficiency in all facets of dramatic performance, so as to maximise competencies, skills and capacities, and to develop within each student a lifelong appreciation of theatre, to enrich their lives and the lives of others.

 At PLC, we recognise and support the important role Drama plays in our lives.
 We all experience ‘real life’ drama in the form of our own personal experiences as well as ‘real life’ drama in the news and current affairs.
 We are also exposed to fictional drama in film, on television, and in the theatre.
 By studying Drama’s impact on our culture we are empowered to critically and objectively judge their intentions.